Have you made the most out of geometric patterns?

 Minimal designs can pair very well with geometric patterns as they often act to balance each other out.
 Check out this branding for the food truck ‘The Nordic’.

-“The design represent the minimalist, timeless and constant of the nordic culture,” Designer David Massara says, “The pattern takes inspiration from Scandinavian geometric patterns creating a powerful contrast and highlighting the inspiration of the natural environment of Scandinavia.”
+“The design represents the minimalist, timeless and constant of the Nordic culture,” Designer David Massara says, “The pattern takes inspiration from Scandinavian geometric patterns creating a powerful contrast and highlighting the inspiration of the natural environment of Scandinavia.”

-Pairing the strong blue colour, minimal logotype and simple elements with the busier, striking chevron pattern is incredibly effective and adds another element of recognisability to the branding.
+Pairing the strong blue color, minimal logotype and simple elements with the busier, striking chevron pattern is incredibly effective and adds another element of recognisability to the branding.

 50. Create A Delicate Pattern

-Geometric patterns don’t all have to be about striking shapes and vivid colours.
+Geometric patterns don’t all have to be about striking shapes and vivid colors.
 In fact, thin and delicate geometric shapes can be just as functional and beautiful as stronger, sharper ones.
 Check out this resume design, by using very thin and simple lines and shapes that match the light typeface perfectly, this design is kept clean, elegant and professional.
 Consider if a simpler, lighter pattern could bode a bit better for your next project like in the resume below.

 Over To You